And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 After several months, the group imploded as we started to experience a chain reaction of weird psychological breakdowns, like every disorder or trigger or trauma or hangup we'd ever experienced suddenly went off at once - for all of us, all within the same time period.
 It was kind of like the film The Craft, but without Hollywood special effects.
 Just a bunch of teens dealing with the metaphysical/psychological residue of magickal practices that a lifetime of trauma and resulting disorders probably hadn't prepared us for.
 Spiritual psychosis is real, kids.
 And that year, it hit us with the force of a ton of bricks.

-To outsiders, the implosion of our group probably just looked like the usual teen drama - because of course, the relevant bits were all happening in other realities or The Astral Plane.
+The implosion of our group, when it happened, resulted in one of the worst "friend breakups" I ever experienced.
+To outsiders, the falling-out probably just looked like the usual teen drama - because of course, the relevant bits were all happening in other realities or The Astral Plane.
 To us, it was Multidimensional Magickal Conflict.
 To everyone else, it was a group of teen girls screaming at each other in the High School commons area.

 But when you are first getting into Magickal practice and you aren't prepared for some of the things that can happen to you spiritually and psychologically, especially when you're "crossing the streams" of reality and imagination in the ways that we were, Spiritual Psychosis is a very possible outcome (if not inevitable.)